Coder-Pham/StudyCode/README.md

 Most of the files are implementation of Algorithms and Data Structures.

-Most of the time, C++ would be used.Since it is the language that I will used most often at my university, I should spend some time practicing with it.
+Most of the time, C++ would be used.
+Since it is the language that I will used most often at my university, I should spend some time practicing with it.
 Other languages are Java or Python.
-Currently, I am planning to add some JavaScript visualization in the future.
+I am planning to add some JavaScript visualization in the future.

 ## List of Algorithms ##
 * Euclidean GCD